hannorein/rebound/README.md

   `integrator_sei.c`
   `collisions_tree.c`

-  This problem uses shearing sheet boundary conditions.
+  This example is identical to the shearing_sheet example but uses a different algorithm for resolving individual collisions.
+In some cases, this might give more realistic results.
   Particle properties resemble those found in Saturn's rings.

-The collision resolve method has been changed such that particle clumps behave more realistically.
+  In this collision resolve method, particles are displaced if they overlap.
+This example also shows how to implement your own collision routine.
+This is where one could add fragmentation, or merging of particles.

 *  **examples/shearing_sheet_fft**